 5. Each committee presents a report on its work in the termly Full Governors’ report.

 6. There are four Full Governors’ meetings per year.
 The ‘September meeting’ is an opportunity for governors to be made aware of the latest standards and to become involved in the setting of strategic priorities.
-All governors are involved in the work of at least one strategic group.

 7. The main work of the governors at Broughton is in terms of